Adam-Kulju/Patricia/README.md

 - <b>position_filter_5:</b> Saves positions where one side is significantly behind in development.
 - <b>position_filter_6:</b> Saves positions where one side can't castle and has an open king.
 This is somewhat similar to 2 but doesn't take into account attackers and uses a different method for calculating defensive strength.
 - <b>position_filter_7:</b> Saves positions where many pieces are able to move near, are near, or are pointing at the enemy king.
 This uses a simple but effective ray calculator instead of a full mobility calculation.
+- <b>position_filter_8:</b> Saves positions where one side has an extremely powerful minor piece that can't be traded off easily.
+Many such positions result from exchange sacrifices and even if they don't the dominant piece is a long term advantage that often leads to dynamics down the line.

 All filtering programs are run with the command `./[exe] [input.txt] [output.txt]`.
 You'll have to compile the particular program that you want to run yourself, or you can ask me for a binary for a specific filtering method.